-- (1) For an accessory dwelling unit described in subdivision (e), the accessory dwelling unit shall not be required to install a new or separate utility connection directly between the accessory dwelling unit and the utility, and the accessory dwelling unit shall not be subject to a related connection fee or capacity charge. - (2) For an accessory dwelling unit that is not described in subdivision (e), the accessory dwelling unit may be required to install a new or separate utility connection directly between the accessory dwelling unit and the utility.
-Consistent with Section 66013 of the Government Code, the connection may be subject to a connection fee or capacity charge that shall be proportionate to the burden of the proposed accessory dwelling unit upon the water or sewer system, based upon either its size or the number of its plumbing fixtures.
-This fee or charge shall not exceed the reasonable cost of providing this service. - (h) Fire sprinklers.
-Notwithstanding any other provision of the Pacifica Municipal Code, including without limitation Chapter 3 of Title 4, installation of fire sprinklers in an accessory dwelling unit of any type shall be required only if they are required for the primary dwelling unit. - (1) Fire sprinklers shall be considered "required for the primary dwelling unit" in any of the following circumstances: - (i) When fire sprinklers are currently installed in the primary dwelling unit: - (ii) When fire sprinklers will be installed in a new primary dwelling unit constructed concurrently with an accessory dwelling unit; or, - (iii) When fire sprinklers will be installed in an existing primary dwelling unit as the result of an addition to the primary dwelling unit, including an addition for the purpose of establishing an accessory dwelling unit, which addition triggered a requirement for retroactive installation of fire sprinklers in the primary dwelling unit in accordance with the Pacifica Municipal Code. - (2) For purposes of this subsection (h), the term "constructed concurrently" shall mean construction of a primary dwelling unit that is performed in reliance on a building permit issued within two years of the date of issuance of a building permit for construction of an accessory dwelling unit.

-- (3) The floor area of an accessory dwelling unit contained within the existing space of a single-family residence or accessory structure shall not be considered an "addition" under any provision of the Pacifica Municipal Code related to retroactive installation of fire sprinklers in a structure, including without limitation Section 4-3.110 of the Pacifica Municipal Code. - (i) Nonconforming sites and structures.
+- by the International Association of Plumbing and Mechanical Officials.
+This fee or charge shall not exceed the reasonable cost of providing this service. - (hj) Fire sprinklers.
+Notwithstanding any other provision of the Pacifica Municipal Code, including, without limitation, Chapter 3 of Title 4, installation of fire sprinklers in an accessory dwelling unit of any type shall be required only if they are required for the primary dwelling unit. - (1) Fire sprinklers shall be considered "required for the primary dwelling unit" in any of the following circumstances: - (i) When fire sprinklers are currently installed in the primary dwelling unit; - (ii) When fire sprinklers will be installed in a new primary dwelling unit constructed concurrently with an accessory dwelling unit; or - (iii) When fire sprinklers will be installed in an existing primary dwelling unit as the result of an addition to the primary dwelling unit, including an addition for the purpose of establishing an accessory dwelling unit, which addition triggered a requirement for retroactive installation of fire sprinklers in the primary dwelling unit in accordance with the Pacifica Municipal Code. - (2) For purposes of this subsection (hi), the term "constructed concurrently" shall mean construction of a primary dwelling unit that is performed in reliance on a building permit issued within two (2) years of the date of issuance of a building permit for construction of an accessory dwelling unit. - (3) The floor area of an accessory dwelling unit contained within the existing space of a single-family dwelling or accessory structure or multi-family dwelling shall not be considered an "addition" under any provision of the Pacifica Municipal Code related to retroactive installation of fire sprinklers in a structure, including, without limitation, Section 4-3.110 of the Pacifica Municipal Code. - $(i\underline{k})$ Nonconforming sites and structures.
 The following standards shall apply to construction of accessory dwelling units on sites that do not comply with all zoning standards or that for any other reason are considered nonconforming. - (1) Zoning.
 Construction of an accessory dwelling unit shall be prohibited on any site that is not zoned in accordance with subsection (b) of Section 9-4.453. - (2) Lot or parcel size and dimensions.
-An accessory dwelling unit may be constructed on a site that does not meet the minimum lot or parcel size requirements or minimum dimensional requirements of the underlying zoning district, including without limitation sites which contain 3,999 square feet or less of area, provided the accessory dwelling unit is constructed in compliance with all other standards of this article.
-Approval of a site development permit, specific plan, or any other discretionary permit, except a coastal development permit for sites located within the Coastal Zone, shall not be required. - (i) An accessory dwelling unit not meeting the height, setback, distance between structures, lot coverage, or landscaping requirements of this article may be constructed on a site that does not meet the minimum lot or parcel size requirements or minimum dimensional requirements of the underlying zoning district upon approval of a variance.
+An accessory dwelling unit may be constructed on a site that does not meet the minimum lot or parcel size requirements or minimum dimensional requirements of the underlying zoning district, including without limitation sites which contain three thousand nine hundred ninety-nine (3,999) square feet or less of area, provided the accessory dwelling unit is constructed in compliance with all other standards of this article.
+Approval of a site development permit, specific plan, or any other discretionary permit for the accessory dwelling unit, except a coastal development permit for sites located within the Coastal Zone, shall not be required. - (i) Relief from accessory dwelling unit standards.
+An accessory dwelling unit not meeting the height, setback, distance between structures, lot coverage, or landscaping requirements of this article may be constructed on a site that does not meet the minimum lot or parcel size requirements or minimum dimensional requirements of the underlying zoning district upon approval of a variance.
 The procedure for considering a variance for an accessory dwelling unit shall be as set forth in Article 34.
 The minimum side and rear setbacks, and minimum distance between structures, approved in a variance shall be not less than five (5') feet in order to remain sufficient for fire safety.
-An accessory dwelling unit that does not comply with any standard in this article other than height, setback, distance between structures, lot coverage, or landscaping requirements shall be prohibited. - (3) Nonconforming primary dwelling unit or accessory structure.
-An accessory dwelling unit may be constructed on a site containing a primary dwelling unit or accessory structure which site does not comply with all zoning standards, including without limitation off-street parking standards, provided the accessory dwelling unit complies with all standards contained in this article.
-The existing nonconformities of the primary dwelling unit or accessory structure shall not be considered when evaluating the application.
-An accessory dwelling unit shall not be established within the space of an existing primary dwelling unit or accessory structure, or an addition to a primary dwelling unit or accessory structure, located less than five (5') feet from a side or rear property line in order to provide a sufficient setback for fire safety, except that the minimum side setback requirement shall not apply to the street-side of corner lots. - (4) Nonconforming accessory dwelling unit.
-An accessory dwelling unit that does not comply with all standards of this article shall be considered lawful but nonconforming if the accessory dwelling unit was lawfully constructed in accordance with standards in effect at the time of its construction.
-Such lawful but nonconforming accessory dwelling unit may be altered or expanded only to comply with local building regulations or to eliminate one or more nonconformities with the standards of this article.
+An accessory dwelling unit that does not comply with any standard in this article other than height, setback, distance between structures, lot coverage, or landscaping requirements shall be prohibited.